joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

  5. Github Desktop has automatically added your changes, and you can commit them to the dev branch without touching master.
  6. ![Github Desktop - Branch commit](/uploads/githubdesktop-branchcommit.png "Github Desktop - Branch commit")
  7. If you navigate to the master branch, you can see that the file has remained untouched.
 All the control and versioning is done by Git!
- 8. When you are ready to merge the dev branch into master, you can click the current branch.
+ 8. When you are ready to merge the dev branch into master, click the current branch.
  9. Select: Choose a branch to merge into master
 10. Select your branch, _i.e.
 Dev_
 11. ![Github Desktop - Merge branch](/uploads/githubdesktop-branchmerge.png "Github Desktop - Merge branch")